Who We Are

 West Southlands, in the southwest corner of Vancouver, is a welcoming community of around 300 homes in a semi-rural setting adjacent to Musqueam Park and forests that host a wide assortment of birds, native plants and wildlife.

-The West Southlands Residents Association (WSRA) is a volunteer-run, non-profit BC Society, founded in 1984 to maintain and enhance our neighbourhood, foster good relations with our neighbours and strengthen our connection to the natural environment through advocacy and community engagement.
-Membership is open to all residents within our boundaries.
-The WSRA acts as the collective voice for our residents.
+The West Southlands Residents Association (WSRA) is a volunteer-run, non-profit BC Society, founded in 1984 to maintain and enhance our neighbourhood, foster good relations with our neighbours and strengthen our connection to the natural environment through community engagement and advocacy.
+Membership is open to all residents within our area.

 What We Do